 - optional: a few drops of lavender essential oil

-Don’t have echinacea flowers handy?
+Don’t have echinacea flowers or leaves handy?
 You can buy the dried herb HERE, from Mountain Rose Herbs.

 To Make the Echinacea Oil